cityofaustin/atd-data-lake/docs/datasrc_gs.md

 }
 ```

 GRIDSMART JSON files, formatted as `YYYY-MM-DD_street1_street2_GUID.json`, are composed of two objects: a header and data object.
-The header contains metadata information such as the "data_type", the "zip_name" where the data comes from as well as the "origin_filename" which is the GUID file within the extracted ZIP folder. "target_filename" is the JSON Layer 2 data file name composed of a combination the ZIP name and GUID filename. "collection_date" is the date when the data was retrieved from the camera, and "processing_date" is the timestamp of aggregation.
-Lastly "version" stands for the software version of the camera and "guid" represents the identifier of the filename.
+The header contains metadata information such as the `"data_type,"` the `"zip_name"` (where the data comes from), and the `"origin_filename"` (the GUID file within the extracted ZIP folder). `"target_filename"` is the JSON Layer 2 data file name composed of a combination the ZIP name and GUID filename. `"collection_date"` is the date when the data was retrieved from the camera. `"processing_date"` is the timestamp of aggregation. `"version"` stands for the software version of the camera and `"guid"` represents the identifier of the filename.

-The "data" object includes the raw data in a JSON serialized format with the same fields plus and additional "timestamp_adj" variable that holds the adjusted timestamp.
-Challenges were encountered concerning time representation within GRIDSMART data:
+The `"data"` object includes the raw data in a JSON serialized format with the same fields plus and additional `"timestamp_adj"` variable that holds the adjusted timestamp.
+Challenges encountered concerning time representation within GRIDSMART data include:

-* Different API versions assume different rules for time zones
+* different API versions assume different rules for time zones
-* Daylight Savings Time was ignored.
+* Daylight Saving Time was ignored
-* Internal clocks were sometimes drifted ~1/2 hour
+* internal clocks were sometimes off by ~1/2 hour, presumably because of clock drift over time.

 | GRIDSMART time adjustment <br><br><img src="figures/time_offset.png" width="400"> |
 |---|

-Up until July 10, 2019, the GRIDSMART devices were not configured to retrieve central time and corresponding daylight savings changes from a central NTP time server.
+Until July 10, 2019, the GRIDSMART devices were not configured to retrieve central time and corresponding daylight saving changes from a central NTP time server.
 To compensate, code was written to compare the time reported on each GRIDSMART device with the (assumed accurate) time reported on the server that retrieved the data from each device.
-The differences were logged in the site files (under the "datetime" key) and then used to offset the timestamps to a corrected state.
+The differences were logged in the site files (under the `"datetime"` key) and then used to offset the timestamps to a corrected state.
 While the same correction code still runs for new data, it is anticipated that the offset for devices that correctly utilize NTP server centralized time will have a very small offset.
-The idea is to have the "ready" JSON counts file pertain only to the day that it is filed under within the Data Lake.
+The idea is to have the `"ready"` JSON counts file pertain only to the day that it is filed  within the Data Lake.

-Because they were retrieved from devices at Layer 1 `raw`, the Site Data and Unit Data files are copied from Layer 1 `raw` to Layer 2 `rawjson`.
+Because they were retrieved from devices at Layer 1 `raw`, the site data and unit data files are copied from Layer 1 `raw` to Layer 2 `rawjson`.

 ## Layer 3 Ready Counts Data

 The `ready` layer encompasses two types of files: counts and aggregated counts.
-Both of these files have merged unit, site and raw data information into a single file.
-The `aws_transport/gs_ready.py` reads through each GUID zone file from the `rawjson` bucket, appends all data together from all zones, adds in the site information, and produces a new file for the `ready` bucket named `street1_street2_counts_YYYY-MM-DD.json`.
-Inside its "counts" section, there is one data entry per vehicle detected.
-That Counts File looks like this:
+Both of these files have merged unit, site, and raw data information into a single file.
+The `aws_transport/gs_ready.py` reads through each GUID zone file from the `rawjson` bucket, appends  data together from all zones, adds in the site information, and produces a new file for the `ready` bucket named `street1_street2_counts_YYYY-MM-DD.json`.
+Inside its `"counts"` section, there is one data entry per vehicle detected.
+That counts file looks like this:

 ```json
 {